Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 Yoga helps to strengthen muscles, improve flexibility, and is also gentle on joints.

-Therefore, studies have concluded that yoga is a safe way for people with arthritis to increase their physical activity.
-Other benefits of yoga include reduced body tension, lowered stress, and improved sleep.
+Studies have concluded that yoga is a safe way for people with arthritis to increase their physical activity.
+Other benefits of yoga include reduced body tension, lowered stress levels, and improved sleep.

 It should be noted, however, that some forms of yoga use more challenging positions and movements than others.
 For example, dynamic yoga requires you to move through a sequence of poses in a lively and fluid way, whereas restorative yoga encourages physical, mental, and emotional relaxation.

 If you suffer from joint pain or are a beginner, it’s generally best to focus on getting comfortable with stationary poses first.
 You can always move on to more challenging sequences, poses, and speeds later.
-Yoga Journal has a list of poses that are best for helping with joint pain.
+Yoga Journal has a list of poses that can help with joint pain.

-You can learn more about yoga, including different variations, its benefits, and how to get started in our introduction to yoga.
-You may also like to sign up for one of the weekly yoga classes over on our Rest Less Events platform.
+You can learn more in our introduction to yoga.
+You may also like to sign up for a virtual yoga class on Rest Less Events.

 6. Cycling